Skip to content

 Understanding Child Support in the US

-Child support is a court-ordered payment made by a non-custodial parent to the custodial parent to help cover the costs of raising their children.
-Every US state has its own guidelines for calculating child support, though they all follow one of three basic models.
+Child support is a court-ordered payment made by a non-custodial parent to help cover the costs of raising their children.
+Every state has its own guidelines.

-Percentage of Income Model: Used by a handful of states including Texas, this simpler model applies a fixed percentage to the non-custodial parent's income.
-The percentage increases with the number of children.
+Percentage of Income: Applies a fixed percentage to the non-custodial parent's income.
+The percentage increases with more children.
+Used by Texas, Mississippi, Wisconsin, Alaska, and North Dakota.

-Melson Formula: Used by Delaware, Hawaii, and Montana, this model is a variation of Income Shares that first ensures each parent retains enough income for their own basic needs before calculating the child support obligation.
+Melson Formula: A variation of Income Shares that first ensures each parent retains enough for basic needs.
+Used by Delaware, Hawaii, and Montana.